fuzziqersoftware/newserv/README.md

     PSO GC 1.1 EU  9201, 9421
     PSO GC Ep3 EU  9203, 9421
     PSO BB         9422, 11000, 12000, 12004, 12005, 12008

+For GC clients, you'll have to set up some kind of DNS server as well.
+Remote players can connect to your server by entering your DNS server's IP address in their client's network configuration. newserv includes a DNS server which will work for this; if you use newserv's built-in DNS server, you'll also need to forward UDP port 53 to your newserv instance.